 You just moved to Atlanta, now what?

 So.
 You just moved into the great ATL-the Big Peach- into the deep South of Hotlanta, and are ready to start your new life as a city slicker.
-Well, maybe you already come from a big city where hours of six lane bumper to bumper traffic in humid 90+ degree temperatures where even the devil himself would refuse to sunbathe is normal, but hey, nothing like living it up in the hottest (literally) scene in the South.
-In spite of the heat, Atlanta holds something for everything.
+Atlanta holds something for everything.
 Food, fun, affordability, education, occupation, and relaxation are things you can find as you explore your new home.
+So let me show you around!

 Speaking of budgets, even housing in Atlanta provides something for everyone.
 Given the demand for housing, rates are comparative to other major cities yet listed among the top ten lowest of major cities across the country.
 Living in the suburbs offers even more affordable options, and the convenient MARTA system provides cheap and efficient transportation to and from the city.
 Even airline tickets are cheaper, given that Atlanta hosts the Hartsfield-Jackson Atlanta International Airport, the busiest airport in the world.